 HNK Hajduk Split

 Over a century old, Hajduk have experienced... everything, from winning nine titles in less than ten years and being the football “boss” not just of Croatia but of whole former Yugoslavia back in the seventies, to spending more than a decade lifting zero trophies, not to mention that much more recently they came too close to going bankrupt.
-No matter what, they have been, ever since they were founded, and they remain, more than 100 years later, one of Croatia's two biggest teams, and a source of pride for Split's football fans and community in general.
+No matter what, they have been ever since they were founded more than 100 years later a source of pride for Split's football fans and community in general.

 Stadion Stari Plac (1911-1979)

 Croatian Cup: 6